Twin-Cities-Mutual-Aid/twin-cities-aid-distribution-locations/docs/LANGUAGE_TRANSLATION.md

 A checklist for enabling a language:

+ - [ ] 3-letter code is added to the array for dev/preview mode
- - [ ] 3-letter code is added to both arrays (one for production, one for development)
+ - [ ] 3-letter code is added to the array for production mode

 ## Technical Details